Jack Singleton

 Jack Singleton (born 14 May 1996) is an English professional rugby union player who plays at hooker for Premiership Rugby club Gloucester.

 Club career

 Singleton came through the Saracens Academy prior to joining Worcester Warriors in 2014.
 In October 2016 he made his professional debut for Worcester away in Russia against Enisei-STM in the EPCR Challenge Cup.
 In what proved to be a markedly good first professional season at Worcester, Singleton made twenty appearances.
 His Premiership debut came against Northampton Saints in November 2016.
-Singleton’s good form as a young player, saw him collect a 'Club's Young Player of the Season' award for the 2016–2017 campaign.
+Singleton's good form as a young player, saw him collect a 'Club's Young Player of the Season' award for the 2016–2017 campaign.

 After five years at Worcester, Singleton returned to Saracens in 2019.
-On 11 March 2020, Singleton joined Gloucester on a season-long loan deal for the 2020-21 season after Saracens were relegated to the RFU Championship due to salary cap breaches.
+On 11 March 2020, Singleton joined Gloucester on a season-long loan deal for the 2020–21 season after Saracens were relegated to the RFU Championship due to salary cap breaches.
 It was later confirmed he would remain at Gloucester permanently from the 2021–22 season.

+On 29 November 2023, Singleton would join French giants Toulon in the Top 14 on loan for the remainder of the 2023–24 season.
+This would give Singleton more game time since recovering from a serious knee injury.
+He will return to Gloucester in the Premiership for the 2024–25 season.